kfayazuddin/Movie-recommendation-system/README.md

 Copy this and where you will be using this app code paste the copied two .pkl files.

 And to run the app file,use command:streamlit run filename.py, i.e streamlit run app.py

-To get posters imades i have used the tmdb link using API
+To get poster images ,i have used the tmdb link using API